jbush001/NyuziProcessor/CONTRIBUTING.md

    ...
    ```

-   By default, these run against the functional simulator.
+   By default, these run against the emulator.
 The can also be run against the
    hardware model to validate hardware changes:

    ```bash